Venkat-Rajgopal/Python_OOP/README.md

 - [Filter lists](/codewars/list_filtering.py) Function that takes a list of non-negative integers and strings as inputs and returns a new list with string filtered out.
 - [Name Abbrevation](/codewars/name_to_initial.py) Function to convert a name into initials.
 - [Count Monkeys](/codewars/countmonkeys.py) Elegant solution to count digits from 1 to `n`.
+- [Check square](/codewars/issquare.py) Given a integral number determine if its a square number.
+- [Sum lowest](/codewars/sum_two_lowest.py) A function that returns the sum of the two lowest positive numbers given an array of minimum 4 positive integers.

 ## Object oriented python (*work in progress*)
 The Object Oriented part covers the following parts: